Monsters vs. Aliens (TV series)

-Monsters vs. Aliens is an American animated television series based on the 2009 DreamWorks Animation film Monsters vs. Aliens.
+Monsters vs. Aliens is an American animated television series based on DreamWorks Animation's Monsters Vs. Aliens franchise.
 First announced in 2009, the series premiered on Nickelodeon on March 23, 2013, after the Nickelodeon Kids' Choice Awards, then began airing in its regular timeslot on April 6, 2013.
 A total of 26 episodes consisting of 50 segments were released, with the last episode airing on February 8, 2014.
 It was the third and final Nicktoon produced by DreamWorks Animation after Kung Fu Panda: Legends of Awesomeness and The Penguins of Madagascar.
 Following this, the series was not renewed for a second season.
 Later DreamWorks Animation shows would eventually be produced for Netflix, Hulu, and Peacock, starting with Turbo Fast.

 Synopsis

-Six months after the events of the film, Susan/Ginormica, B.O.B., Link and Dr. Cockroach learn to adapt to a new world as they work alongside a bizarre group of aliens at Area Fifty-Something, a secret underground base.
+Six months after the events of the first film, Susan/Ginormica, B.O.B., Link and Dr. Cockroach learn to adapt to a new world as they work alongside a bizarre group of aliens at Area Fifty-Something, a secret underground base.